Iguazú in 3 Days

 Marco das Três Fronteiras

 The park is awesomely tacky.
 We wandered round the various three-border themed installations; flags, murals, obelisks, signs.
 After dark there’s a sound and light show.
-In the interim you can enjoy the tacky attractions, purchase souvenirs and have a drink/dinner at a table overlooking the rivers with Paraguay and Argentina in the background.
+In the interim, you can enjoy the tacky attractions, purchase souvenirs and have a drink or dinner at a table overlooking the rivers with Paraguay and Argentina in the background.

 Marco das Três Fronteiras